 Mckenzie is a California native.
 She grew up a farm girl on a vineyard near Bakersfield.
 Her musical endeavors began when she started taking piano lessons at the age of four.
 She also played the saxophone in elementary school until switching to percussion, which she has loved ever since.

-She was on faculty at the CODA Mountain Music Festival in West Virginia in the summers of 2017 and 2018, teaching the percussionists as well as the beginning pianists.
+I was on faculty at the CODA Mountain Music Festival in West Virginia in the summers of 2017 and 2018, teaching the percussionists as well as the beginning pianists.

-She was on faculty at the Stanford Youth Orchestra summer program in the summer of 2015, teaching private percussion lessons and coaching the orchestral percussion sectionals.
+I was on faculty at the Stanford Youth Orchestra summer program in the summer of 2015, teaching private percussion lessons and coaching the orchestral percussion sectionals.

-She taught twenty piano students for Marin Music Conservatory through the Mill Valley Enrichment Program from 2013-2015 at Tam Valley School and Old Mill School in Mill Valley, CA.
+I taught twenty piano students for Marin Music Conservatory through the Mill Valley Enrichment Program from 2013-2015 at Tam Valley School and Old Mill School in Mill Valley, CA.

-While at the Eastman School of Music, she participated in the Pathways to Music mentoring program in 2009, mentoring and coaching a young percussion student in the Rochester School District.
-She coached the percussion ensemble, percussion sectionals, and taught private lessons to beginning, intermediate, and advanced band percussion students at the Stockdale Christian School Summer Band Camp for two summers in 2003 and 2004.
+I coached the percussion ensemble, percussion sectionals, and taught private lessons to beginning, intermediate, and advanced band percussion students at the Stockdale Christian School Summer Band Camp for two summers in 2003 and 2004.